gem-pasteur/macsylib/doc/source/user_guide/gembase_convention.rst

 **************

-In order to allow the users to run MacSyFinder on **several genomes at once**, we propose to adopt the following convention to fulfill the requirements for the "gembase db_type".
+In order to allow the users to run MacSyLib on **several genomes at once**, we propose to adopt the following convention to fulfill the requirements for the "gembase db_type".

 It consists in providing for each protein, both the replicon name and a protein identifier separated by a "_" in the first field of fasta headers. "_" are accepted in the replicon name, but not in the protein identifier.
 Hence, the last "_" is the separator between the replicon name and the protein identifier.
-As such, MacSyFinder will be able to treat each replicon separately to assess macromolecular systems' presence.
+As such, MacSyLib will be able to treat each replicon separately to assess macromolecular systems' presence.

 For instance::